Emperor-One/Hamster-Key-Telegram-Bot/README.md

 ---

-Once you have saved your token to bot.py or to an , and install the required packages with this command:
+Once you have saved your token to bot.py or to an environment variable, install the required packages with this command:
 ```sh
 pip install -r requirements.txt
 ```